vanviegen/glasgow/README.md

 - `props` is an optional JavaScript object containing HTML attributes.
 Some special cases:
   - `className`, `checked`, `value` and `selectedIndex` are DOM properties instead of HTML attributes. `null` values are ignored.
   - `style` can receive a style properties object instead of a style string.
-  - Attributes starting with `on` are assumed to be event handlers.
+  - When the attribute value is a function it is assumed to be an event handlers.
 (See: Event handlers.)
   - `key`, `binding` and attributes starting with `_` are not set as HTML attributes.

   Of course, when `tag` is a function, none of this applies, and the `props` are just passed as the first argument to this component function.